LeBenchmark/NeurIPS2021/SLU/README.md

 The system was developped under **python 3.7, pytorch 1.4.0 and Fairseq 0.9**, it can probably work with other version of python and pytorch, but it will not work for sure under Fariseq 0.10 or more recent.
 Tha's why we recommend, in order to reproduce our results, to install [this version of Fairseq 0.9](https://github.com/pytorch/fairseq/tree/d5618e9ecd05a1edaba5c0991efb3503f121d132).
 If you clone the whole NeurIPS repository, in the SLU subfolder (this repository) there is already the version of Fairseq 0.9 used for our experiments.
-For installation you just need to activate the the correct python environment and then:
+For installation you just need to activate the correct python environment and then:

 ```
 cd SLU/fairseq/